telekom/oscake-documentation/docs/configuration.md

 5. `packageRestrictions` - if `enabled` the output is restricted to the packages enumerated in `onlyIncludePackages`.
 This list contains the package names in IVY-format: e.g.: "Maven:org.yaml:snakeyaml:1.28".
 This configuration works independently from the commandline parameter `dependency-granularity` (this option will be overruled!).
 6. `packageInclusions` contains a list of packages (`forceIncludePackages`).
 These Packages are integrated into the ouput also if the `dependency-granularity` excludes them.
 Only works in conjunction with the command line option `dependency-granularity`.
 7. `includeIssues` specifies, if log messages (INFO, WARN, ERROR) are included in the oscc-file.
 The messages are assigned to different levels: Root, Package, Default-Scope and Dir-Scope.
 The `level` defines the granularity of the messages: 0..ERROR, 1..WARN+ERROR, 2..WARN+ERROR+INFO.
-8. `includeJsonPathInLogfile4ErrorsAndWarnings` - when set, WARN- and ERROR-messages have a suffix representing a JsonPath in order to locate the issue in the oscc file more easily .
+8. `includeJsonPathInLogfile4ErrorsAndWarnings` - when set, WARN- and ERROR-messages have a suffix representing a JsonPath in order to locate the issue in the oscc file more easily.
+9. `ignoreNOASSERTION` - when set to *true* license findings with the license indicator "NOASSERTION" are ignored.
+10. `hideSections = []` - contains a list of section names (*"config", "reuselicensings", "dirlicensings", "filelicensings"*) which are removed from the generated output - mostly for verification reasons.
+If the generated oscc-file has hidden sections no further processing (merging, deduplication, curation) is possible!

 ## Configuration of the OSCake-Curator

 A detailed description can be found [here](./curations.md#configuration-in-ortconf).

+## Configuration of the OSCake-Deduplicator

+A detailed description can be found [here](./deduplicator.md#Configuration).

+## Configuration of the OSCake-Merger

+There is no specific configuration necessary.
+The processing is only controlled by commandline parameters defined [here](./oscake-merger.md#commandline-parameters).

 ## Configuration of the ORT-Scanner